rm3l/pureconfig/README.md

 ```

 Whitespaces are *not* allowed in keys.
 Moreover, only printable ASCII characters are allowed.
 This
-ensures that keys are easily accessible in all language runtime (not every language supports utf8 literals)
+ensures that keys are easily accessible in all language runtimes (not every language supports utf8 literals)

 # Multiline properties
 Just like Java properties: